 The program is a full-time day program.
 There is no part-time option.
 During the first year, students will have classes Monday through Friday, generally from 8:00 a.m. to at least 5:00 p.m.
 Occasionally, there may be a special evening lab or demonstration which students are made aware of well in advance.
 While on rotation during the second year, students will go to a new rotation site every five weeks and are expected to fulfill the hours required at different sites, including evenings, weekends, and on-call coverage.

-During the first year of the program, it may be possible to work very limited hours as long as full attention is first given to your school work.
-During the second year while doing clinical rotations, it is not feasible to work.
-Besides the hours you need to spend at the rotation site, you will be expected to do outside reading and may be given written assignments by some clinical preceptors.
+Working during the program is not feasible.
+The full-time didactic year curriculum is rigorous including mandatory class attendance as well as required reading and other course preparation outside of classroom time.
+During the second year while doing clinical rotations, in addition to the hours you need to spend at the rotation site, you will be expected to do outside reading and may be given written assignments by some clinical preceptors.
 Some rotations require weekend, evening, or on-call coverage, thereby making it unfeasible to plan on having the same schedule throughout the year.

 Yes.
 All biology and chemistry prerequisite courses must be taken in-class at a regionally accredited 4-year institution in the United States prior to applying regardless of whether these courses or others were taken in your native country as part of your medical education.
 No exceptions are made by the Admissions Committee.
 Anatomy and physiology must also be taken in the United States in-class or online at either a regionally accredited 2-year or 4-year institution prior to applying regardless of whether these courses were taken in your native country.
 No exceptions are made.
 Grades of solid B or better are required in all prerequisite courses.
 Hands-on patient care experience in the U.S. is strongly recommended.